Traditional, Value-Added Applications of Dry Peas, Lentils & Chickpeas

 Water used in the brine should be of potable quality as both chemical and microbial contamination are important considerations.
 Also, the water in the distribution system within the factory should conform with requirements.

 In practice, it is important that limits are established for the water in the plant and that any significant variation should be investigated immediately.
 The hardness of water used in the canning of dry peas is a determining factor in product texture.
-Softened water (65 ppm to 155 ppm calcium carbonate) is generally used for initial soaking, whereas the normal factory water supply is acceptable for the brine.
+Softened water (65 parts per million to 155 parts per million calcium carbonate) is generally used for initial soaking, whereas the normal factory water supply is acceptable for the brine.

 Preparation of Dry Peas for Canning